dereksalerno/dereksalerno/README.md

 - 👋 Hi, I’m @dereksalerno
-- 👀 I’m interested in Linux, Networking, Cloud, Python, Go, Rust, Bash, Docker, K8s, Ansible
+- 👀 I’m interested in Linux, Go, Rust, Bash, Python, Kubernetes, OCI/Cloud Native Tech, Ansible
 - 🌱 I’m currently learning more about Rust
 - 💞️ I’m looking to collaborate on Automation projects.
 - 📫 How to reach me -- my name at gmail dot com.